Chaitu328/langchain-rag-tutorial-main/README.md

 create new file .env, and add OPENAI_API_KEY & SERPAPI_API_KEY

-run below files using streamlit run <below file names>
+run below files using streamlit run (file.name) in terminal

 sample_llm.py--> only for .txt